JoJoJet/bevy-mouse-tracking/README.md

 [![bevy_mouse_tracking on crates.io](https://img.shields.io/crates/v/bevy_mouse_tracking_plugin.svg)](https://crates.io/crates/bevy_mouse_tracking_plugin)
 [![bevy_mouse_tracking docs](https://img.shields.io/badge/docs-docs.rs-orange.svg)](https://docs.rs/bevy_mouse_tracking_plugin)

-Tracking the mouse in `bevy` is kind of annoying.
-You gotta use [`Events`], and [`EventReader`]s, and even then, they only get called when the mouse actually *moves*.

-[`Events`]: bevy::ecs::event::Events
-[`EventReader`]: bevy::ecs::event::EventReader

-This crate aims to make this as easy as possible, by providing a static [resource](bevy::ecs::system::Res) that tracks the mouse position every frame.
+This crate aims to make mouse tracking both effortless and explicit.

-This crate also supports more complex use cases such as multiple cameras, which are discussed further down.
+Tracking is opt-in and handled opaquely by this plugin.

+The mouse can be tracked on a per-camera basis by querying for tracking components.
+Additionally, a global resource is maintained that tracks the main camera, if applicable.

 ## Basics